drotek/Doc-RTK/base/configure.md

   <img src="./images/conf/2.png?raw=true" alt="Conf picture"/>
 </p>

 In this menu, scroll down on the left panel to find the _MSG (Messages)_ menu.
 There, open the slide down menu and pick the RTCM1005 messages.
-After that, check both UART1 and USB checkboxes and click on _Send_.
+After that, check both UART1 and USB checkboxes and click on the _Send_ button.

 <p align="center">
   <img src="./images/conf/3.png?raw=true" alt="Conf picture"/>